cameraui/docs/install/updating.md

 <Shot src="/img/install/system-update.png" alt="Beta updates and the server version on the System page" />

+## Beta versions of plugins

+Plugins have their own switch, and the server's **Beta updates** does not reach them.
+Turn on **Beta versions** in the gear menu next to the search on the [Plugins page](/plugins/), and pre-release versions show up in a plugin's version picker and are offered as updates.
+Off again, the page offers stable releases; a beta you already installed stays until you pick another version.
+See [Plugins](/plugins/).

 ## Updating the desktop app

 The [desktop app](/install/desktop) keeps itself up to date.
 It installs updates on its own at startup, and while it runs it keeps checking.
 When it finds one, the **Updates** page offers it as the **Server** row: installing it downloads the app update, installs it and relaunches.
 You can do that from another device, so a mini PC in a cupboard running the app does not need a keyboard.
 The update also installs on the next start if you leave it.